khahnmad/Gender-and-Migration-in-the-Mexican-News-Media/README.md

 - Female immigrants are characterized as paassive, gendered, racialized victims, despite their diverse and dynamic roles.
 - These characterizations are more or less nuanced depending on the origins of the women, her location, and the stage in the migratory process.

+## Results for "Keyword Searching" (As of 5/6/20)

+*PACKAGES USED:*
+csv, nltk, collections, glob, os, seaborn, matplotlib

+*INPUT:*

+1) Import the functions necessary from the [All_Functions](https://github.com/khahnmad/Gender-and-Migration-in-the-Mexican-News-Media/blob/master/All_Functions.py) file

+2) Import 85 urls from 4 csv files.
+The urls were collected by searching the words 'migrante', 'migrantes', 'inmigrantes', and 'inmigrante' in the Mexican newspapers Sintesis, Sexenio,	Publimetro,	Diaro Cambio, and	El Universal, and taking the top 5 results for each search.

+*OUTPUT:*

+1) A count of how many times female-gendered and male-gendered words appear in the articles

+2) A barplot of the most frequent gendered keywords and how often they appeared in the articles

 ## Mock Results for "Keyword Searching"